dynamiclynk/docker7bday-demo/README.md

 ![alt text](demo-images/dotnet-run.png "dotnet run")

 Your browser should have openened automatically to the http address shown above, if not enter the http address shown.
-For me it was http://localhost:5000
+For me it was [http://localhost:5000](http://localhost:5000)

 Once you browse to the URL you should see a webpage similiar to below from blazor app.

 ![alt text](demo-images/blazor-app.png "Blazor wasm app")

+Alternatively you can open the .csproj with VisualStudio and launch the debugger from there which should open the browser to the same WebApp url.

 Congrats!
 You have created the blazor application, next we add our RabbitMQ messaging functionality.

 ![alt text](demo-images/yay.png "Yay!")

 ## Add messaging to our Blazor application

 ### First make sure your RabbitMQ container is still up and running by executing the following command

     docker ps -a --format "table {{.ID}}\t{{.Names}}\t{{.RunningFor}}\t{{.Status}}"